sriramab/gamamanual/G__Headless.md

 ### Outputs
 One line per output value you want to retrieve.
 Outputs can be names of monitors or displays defined in the 'output' section of experiments, or the names of attributes defined in the experiment or the model itself (in the 'global' section).
 ```
-    … with the name of a monitor defined in the 'output' section of the experiment...
+    ... with the name of a monitor defined in the 'output' section of the experiment...
     <Output id="2" name="number_of_preys" framerate="1" />
-    ….with the name of a (built-in) variable defined in the experiment itself…
+    ... with the name of a (built-in) variable defined in the experiment itself…
     <Output id="4" name="duration" framerate="1" />
 ```
 * with:
   * **name** : name of the output in the 'output'/'permanent' section in the experiment or name of the experiment/model attribute to retrieve
   * **framerate** : the frequency of the monitoring (each step, each 2 steps,  each 100 steps...).

 * Note that :
   * the lower the framerate value the longer the experiment.
   * if the chosen output is a display, an image is produced and the output file contains the path to access this image